The Khovanov homology of (p,-p,q) pretzel knots: Pretzel Knots

 The other nontrivial groups will determine the formula for the Khovanov homology of the $P(p,-p,q)$ knots.
 Namely, all $P(p,-p,q)$ knots with $q$ greater than or equal to the value of $q$ in the base case, will have $Kh^0=\Qsub{-1}\oplus \Qsub{1}$, then $Kh^i=0$ for $1\leq i \leq q+c$ where $c$ is some constant determined by the base case.
 The subsequent groups will be shifted versions of the higher nontrivial groups in the base case.

+Homological thinness over $\Z$ coefficients will also follow in the same way as for $p=3$ from homological thinness of the base case over $\Z$, though additional torsion could theoretically show up within the main diagonals as in the previous case.

-We have computationally verified that we have base cases satisfying these two conditions for odd values $3\leq p \leq 15$.
+We have computationally verified that we have base cases satisfying the three required conditions for odd values $3\leq p \leq 15$.
 In particular the base case for these values of $p$ always occurs in the $P(p,-p,p+2)$ knot.
 (Recall that in the case $p=3$, the base case is $P(3,-3,5)$.)
 We suspect that in general the knot $P(p,-p,p+2)$ will provide the appropriate base case.
 Furthermore, after examining the first few cases, a clear pattern seems to arise.
 We can therefore extend the result slightly